 - Online OPEX: This four-hour introductory OPEX course is available immediately to the workforce through www.imcomacademy.com and can be taken at the learner's own schedule and own pace.
-The online course is call Operation Excellence Online Customer Service Training.
+The online course is called Operation Excellence Online Customer Service Training.
 This is a recommended component of onboarding to be completed within the first 30 days on the job. - 2.
 Classroom OPEX: This four-hour classroom course also provides an introduction to OPEX and satisfies the year-one training requirement.
-Taught onsite at garrisons, the classroom version provides the benefit of cross-functional team-building and networking opportunities.
+Taught onsite at garrisons and IMCOM headquarters, the classroom version provides the benefit of cross-functional teambuilding and networking opportunities.
 Learners develop and hand-in a written action plan for implementing learning.
 Either the classroom or online OPEX course should be completed within a new employee's first 30-90 days of employment. - 3.
-Sustaining the Employee Covenant for Managers Workshops: Designed specifically for Family and MWR garrison supervisors and managers to explore how to uphold the Employee Covenant and create a culture where staff can thrive.
-The workshops culminate with managers creating a self-developed action plan to sustain the Employee Covenant. - 4.
-OPEX Annual Frontline Refresher: This three-hour course provides annual refresher training for team-members in Operation Excellence.
-The modules refresh every year, allowing flexibility in course to address current needs on the ground.
-Learners develop and handin a written action plan for implementing learning.
+The Virtual Operation Excellence (vOPEX) Customer Service Course adds a fresh technology and communication perspective to the traditional OPEX classroom course.
+Family and MWR team members from even the most remote areas can now connect globally with their colleagues through this two-hour, interactive course based on the promises of the Family and MWR Employee and Customer Covenant and the eight C.U.S.T.O.M.E.R. techniques.